PelumiTayo/comp333-mobile/mobile-backend/README.md

 ### Controller Class

-The `Controller` class is paired with a `Model` class to do appropriate operations on a request body and perform CRUD operations through the `Model` class.
+The `Controller` class is paired with a `Model` class to perform appropriate operations on a request body and perform CRUD operations through the `Model` class.
 Using the `RatingController` class as an example,
 ```PHP
 function show() {
     if ($key != null) {